Racing thought processes

 Where are you in relation to the wind?

-Off the start line your tactical plan will determine where you go to take advantage of any wind bends or local shore effects, trees, bushes etc. Immediately well in fact before the start you should be looking up the course for the 1st significant puff and assess if it is going to lift or back you.
+Off the start line your tactical plan will determine where you go to take advantage of any wind bends or local shore effects, trees, bushes etc. You should be looking up the course for the 1st significant puff and assess if it is going to lift or back you.
 You need to take action to account for this but bear in mind the answers to the questions above.